What Are Two-Day Hangovers and Why Do They Happen?

 Symptoms of a hangover can be different for everyone, but they most often include the following:

 In the case of two-day hangovers, the effects of a night of drinking last not only until the following morning, but even until the day after that.
-That means if you go out drinking on Saturday night, you might still feel like garbage at work the following Monday—the last thing most people want to deal with.
-But until your body has finished processing the toxic byproducts of alcohol metabolism, rehydrating, and healing inflamed tissues, you’ll likely still be feeling the effects of your alcohol consumption, even if that process takes a full two days.
+That means if you go out drinking on Saturday night, you might still feel unwell the following Monday, which is the last thing most people want to deal with.
+But until your body has finished processing alcohol byproducts, rehydrating, and recovering from sleep disruption and inflammation, you will likely still be feeling the effects of your alcohol consumption, even if that process takes a full two days.

 Causes of Two-Day Hangovers

-There are quite a few factors that can contribute to the likelihood of a hangover lasting a full two days, some of which we don’t yet fully grasp—scientists mention that more research will be necessary to understand why some people have more severe hangovers than others.
+There are quite a few factors that can contribute to the likelihood of a hangover lasting a full two days, some of which we do not yet fully grasp.
+Scientists mention that more research will be necessary to understand why some people have more severe hangovers than others.

 Factor #1: How Much Alcohol You Consume

 One of the most significant factors, as you might have guessed, is the number of alcoholic beverages consumed during a drinking session.
-In general, the more alcohol you drink in a certain period of time, the more likely you are to experience more severe and prolonged hangover symptoms.
-And since alcohol is a diuretic that can cause serious dehydration, the amount of water and other non-alcoholic beverages you consume over the course of the night also impacts your hangover symptoms.
-The more you hydrate, the less severe your hangover tends to be.
+In general, the more alcohol you drink in a certain period of time, the more likely you are to experience more severe and prolonged symptoms.
+And since alcohol is a diuretic that can cause dehydration, the amount of water and other non-alcoholic beverages you consume over the course of the night can also impact how you feel later.
+The more you hydrate, the less severe symptoms tend to be for many people.

 Factor #2: Type of Alcohol Consumed

-The type of alcohol you consume is another variable that makes a difference.
-Darker colored alcohol—such as whiskey, brandy, or red wine—typically contains higher concentrations of congeners (non-ethanol compounds like methanol that can make hangovers more severe).
-Stick to clear, low-congener alternatives like light beer, white wine, or vodka if this is a concern.
+The type of alcohol you consume is another variable that can make a difference.
+Darker colored alcohol such as whiskey, brandy, or red wine typically contains higher concentrations of congeners (non-ethanol compounds that can make hangovers feel worse for some people).
+If this is a concern for you, sticking to simpler, lower-congener options may help.

 Factor #3: Your Age

 In general, the older you get, the more likely you are to experience prolonged hangover symptoms.
-Most people’s livers are able to process the equivalent of about one drink’s worth of alcohol every hour or so, but this rate begins to decrease after the age of 30.
-If your hangovers are lasting longer than they did in your twenties, that’s a pretty normal progression to expect as part of aging.
+Most people’s livers are able to process the equivalent of about one drink’s worth of alcohol every hour or so, but individual tolerance and recovery can change over time.
+If your hangovers are lasting longer than they did in your twenties, that can be a normal progression to expect with aging.

 Factor #4: Genetic Predisposition to Worse Hangovers

-Although your personal choices can make a difference in your hangover symptoms, some factors are outside your control, including the genes that govern your alcohol processing.
-Unfortunately, some people are genetically more likely to suffer severe, prolonged hangover symptoms, even if they do their best to drink less than others.
+Although your personal choices can make a difference in your hangover symptoms, some factors are outside your control, including the genes that govern alcohol processing.
+Some people are genetically more likely to suffer severe, prolonged symptoms, even if they do their best to drink less than others.

 For instance, there’s research showing that those with a certain variation of the ALDH2 gene tend to have worse hangovers.
 This is because this gene variant reduces the body’s ability to break down the toxic acetaldehyde that contributes to hangover symptoms, so there’s more of it circulating in the body and causing these symptoms.
 There may be many other genes that impact alcohol processing as well, which future research is likely to uncover.